bbottema/ng2-simple-page-scroll/README.md

 # ng2-simple-page-scroll

-Animated "scroll to element" functionality written in pure angular2 with no additional dependencies.
+Instant router-compatible "scroll to element" functionality written in pure angular2 with no additional dependencies.
 Forked from the more heavy-weight [ng2-page-scroll](https://github.com/Nolanus/ng2-page-scroll) library by Nolanus.